 With respect to reporting GHG emissions, on November 30, 2010, the EPA published a final rule that expands its rule on mandatory reporting of GHG emissions to include owners and operators of petroleum and natural gas systems with GHG emissions above certain threshold levels (25,000 tons or more of GHG emissions per year).
 And with respect to permitting, there has been considerable uncertainty surrounding regulation of methane emissions in the United States.
-As described in the Environmental Regulation section, in 2012 and 2016, the EPA published final regulations under the Clean Air Act establishing new source performance standards ("NSPS") for reduction of volatile organic compounds and methane from certain new, modified or reconstructed oil and natural gas facility sources.
+As described in the Environmental Regulation section, in 2012 and 2016, the EPA published final regulations under the Clean Air Act establishing NSPS for reduction of volatile organic compounds and methane from certain new, modified or reconstructed oil and natural gas facility sources.
 The EPA under former President Trump's administration took several measures to delay or restrict implementation of those standards, including publishing in September 2020 final rule policy and technical amendments to the NSPS, for stationary sources of air emissions.
 In particular, the policy amendments removed the transmission and storage sector from the regulated source category and rescinded methane and volatile organic compound requirements for the remaining sources, and the technical amendments included changes to fugitive emissions monitoring and repair schedules for gathering and boosting compressor stations and low-production wells, recordkeeping and reporting requirements, and more.
 Various states, industry groups and environmental groups are challenging both the 2016 rules and the 2020 rules (that sought to roll back the 2016 rules).

 On January 20, 2021, President Biden issued an executive order directing the EPA to reconsider the technical amendments and issue a proposed rule suspending, revising or rescinding those amendments by no later than September 2021.
-The EPA also might reconsider the policy amendments.
-While the 2012, 2016 and 2020 rules have applied to certain new, modified or reconstructed sources, the executive order also directed the establishment of new methane and volatile organic compound standards applicable to existing oil and natural gas operations, including the production, transmission, processing and storage segments.
-There is uncertainty in the industry regarding whether the EPA has authority under Section 111 of the Clean Air Act to make such regulations applicable to existing-instead of new-sources.
+The executive order also directed the establishment of new methane and volatile organic compound standards applicable to existing oil and natural gas operations, including the production, transmission, processing and storage segments.
+On June 30, 2021, President Biden signed into law a joint Congressional resolution disapproving the 2020 final policy amendments to EPA's 2012 and 2016 NSPS.
+According to the EPA, a rule that is subject to a joint resolution of disapproval "shall be treated as though such rule had never taken effect."
+On November 15, 2021, the EPA published a proposed rule regarding NSPS for the oil and natural gas sector.
+Parts of the proposed rule reverse the Trump administration's regulations regarding volatile organic compounds and methane emissions.
+An additional subpart would create emission guidelines that target existing oil and natural gas sources.
+There is uncertainty in the industry regarding whether the EPA has authority under Section 111 of the Clean Air Act to make new methane and volatile organic compound standards applicable to existing-instead of new-sources.